rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- clean away old stuff from projects/npc (?)

 - ✅ trace topdown characters using Boxy SVG
-  - restrict to things we can render server-side
   - 🚧 can render each frame in node.js script

 - Mobile UI defaults to force lowercase + session storage